Jephthah-Akene/ExtorrPy/README.md

 `test_data.py`
 This file contains unit tests for the process_data function in the data module.
 The tests check that the function correctly calculates the total pressure from the partial pressures of the detected gas species.

-# Summary
-The extorr.py file contains the ExtorrRGA class, which provides the core functionality for interfacing with the Extorr RGA using Python.
-The main.py file uses the ExtorrRGA class to control the scan parameters, acquire RGA data, and print the results.
-The data.py file provides a function that can be used to process the acquired RGA data.
-The test_extorr.py and test_data.py files contain unit tests for the ExtorrRGA class and the process_data function, respectively.
-Together, these files provide a comprehensive solution for interfacing with and controlling the Extorr RGA using Python.

 ---

 ## Installation